 Conrad Martin is the Executive Director of the Stewart R. Mott Foundation.
 Additionally, Mr. Martin serves as the Executive Director of the Fund for Constitutional Government.
 Mr. Martin also serves on the Boards of the Center for International Policy, the Center for Investigative Reporting, and the American Progressive Caucus Foundation.
 Mr. Martin served in the Peace Corps from 1981 to 1983 as a Forage Agronomist on the island of Barbados.
 He is a graduate of Utah State University where he studied Agronomy and International Agricultural Development with a focus in Agricultural Economics.
 Born in Mexico, Mr. Martin is fluent in conversational Spanish and has traveled widely in South America, Central America, Europe and the Near East.

-Kat Norris is the grants and office manager of the Stewart R. Mott Foundation.
+Kat Norris is the Grants and Finance Manager at the Stewart R. Mott Foundation.
 She was previously the development lead and communications assistant at PBS NewsHour.
 She is a graduate of the University of Mary Washington, where she studied political science and was the associate editor of the student paper.
 She has interned at C-SPAN and the Genocide Intervention Network.

-Sophia has worked for many progressive non-profits advancing gender equity and civic engagement issues in the US and around the world – most recently at the National Committee for Responsive Philanthropy.
-She holds a B.A. in International Affairs with Minors in French and Political Science from the University of Colorado, Boulder.
-Sophia is currently an M.A. candidate in Public Administration with a concentration in International Management at American University.
+Sophia Cole is the Grants and Program Officer at the Stewart R Mott Foundation.
+Sophia has worked for many progressive non-profits advancing gender equity and civic engagement issues in the US and around the world, most recently at the National Committee for Responsive Philanthropy.
+She holds a bachelor’s degree in International Affairs and Political Science from the University of Colorado, Boulder and a master’s degree in Public Administration from American University.